The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 01 Optimize your luggage; don't overpack!

-It is very important, as in any trip, to know exactly where we are going.
+It is very important, as with any trip, to know exactly where we are going.
 Therefore, we must consult which islands we will visit, the weather forecast and planned activities.

 We therefore recommend a cabin trolley suitcase + a backpack for everyday use.
 Check the appropriate dimensions in the international flight regulations. https://www.flytap.com/es-es/equipaje/equipaje-de-mano